Phineapple18/GhostSpectator_NWPluginAPI/README.md

 - gs.firearm - allows a Ghost to give themselves a firearm via command
 - gs.item - allows a Ghost to drop and throw items and use Particle Disruptor
 - gs.listen.dead - allows a Ghost to hear Spectators via command
+- gs.autolisten.dead - allows above automatically, when changed to a Ghost
 - gs.listen.ghost - allows a Ghost to hear other Ghosts via RoundSummary chat, if they are outside Proximity chat or further than certain distance via command
+- gs.autolisten.ghost - allows above automatically, when changed to a Ghost
 - gs.listen.scp - allows a Ghost to hear SCPs via command
+- gs.autolisten.scp - allows above automatically, when changed to a Ghost
 - gs.noclip - allows a Ghost to have noclip permitted
-- gs.spawn.player - allows a player to (de)spawn any player to and from Ghost
+- gs.spawn.player - allows a player to (de)spawn any player to and from a Ghost
-- gs.spawn.self - allows a player to (de)spawn themselves to and from Ghost
+- gs.spawn.self - allows a player to (de)spawn themselves to and from a Ghost
 - gs.target - allows a player to (de)spawn their shooting target
-- gs.warhead - allows a player to (de)spawn themselves and others to and from Ghost after warhead detonation
+- gs.warhead - allows a player to (de)spawn themselves and others to and from a Ghost after warhead detonation

 ## Credits
 - Original plugin creator: [Thundermaker300](https://github.com/Thundermaker300)